TV Meteorologist

 Hi, Keith.
 Lightning is looking to relieve the difference between a positive and negative charge in the atmosphere.
 In order to do that it looks for the path of least resistance and often looks for several paths to do it in a given strike, that is why it often looks forked.
 The first path that makes the connection between positive and negative wins and that part of the channel is usually brightest.
 Specific to your question, could the spinning air have some effect on the channel?
 Maybe a small bit.
 If you are suggesting something you might see in a Marvel movie...I's say no. :) Thanks.

-Asked by Shane Chuvalas over 5 years ago
+Asked by Tommy over 6 years ago

-Asked by Dylan C almost 6 years ago
+Asked by Donovin over 6 years ago

 What is the farthest in current conditions a hurricane could go on land?
 I mean the most extreme situation that could happen in 1,000 years.
 I guess anything can happen but what do you think?

-Asked by Saksjdkfe over 5 years ago
+Asked by Saksjdkfe about 6 years ago

 A hurricane in the Gulf of Mexico can easily make to the central plains of the United States.
 Usually it would have been downgraded from a hurricane before leaving Texas but the remnants can stay well organized and touch much the eastern half of the country.

-Asked by Billie about 5 years ago
+Asked by Robert Zachary over 5 years ago